 “She has been very vocal about saying that she loves the show.
 We love Danai; we love that character.
 Right now, she’s got a lot of opportunities and she needs to weigh what she feels is best for her.
 But we certainly would want her on the show as long as she wants to be on it,” said David Madden, AMC’s programming president.
 “We really want her to stay.
 She is an incredibly valuable character and I’m really hoping she stays.
 Obviously, the lesson of Andy is that the show can survive anybody’s departure if need be but that’s not our goal.
 The goal is to have Danai continue on whatever basis she can make work, given the other things that she has going on in her life.”

 The new pacts are groundbreaking in that they stretch beyond the traditional series/overall deals and allow both Reedus and McBride to move freely between new projects if they are approached with the opportunity while potentially making $8,500 per episode amidst season two.
 It is an exciting deal that could possibly affect other actors going forward in a dominating TV landscape.
 Knowing that the deal would only play in effect to the more successful series, studios like Marvel and the Disney+ streaming service may lead to more deals like this for their actors sharing time between feature-length films and Television series — presumably.

-AMC programming president David Madden told The Hollywood Reporter in November: “We do look at this as a universe where we’re trying to expand into as many different places as the show fits.
+In November, David Madden, programming president for AMC, told The Hollywood Reporter : “We do look at this as a universe where we’re trying to expand into as many different places as the show fits.
 We think this is a franchise that could live across formats.
 So we want to do it carefully; we want to be strategic; we want to try to do it right.
 But there is a multiyear plan that could include additional series, digital content and specials.”

 When asked about how much longer she envisions herself on The Walking Dead, Gurira stopped short of providing a timeframe.
 “I can’t share that at this moment,” she told The Hollywood Reporter at the season nine premiere in late September.